integrations/terraform-provider-github/website/docs/r/repository_project.html.markdown

 page_title: "GitHub: github_repository_project"
 sidebar_current: "docs-github-resource-repository-project"
 description: |-
-  Creates and manages projects for Github repositories
+  Creates and manages projects for GitHub repositories
 ---

 # github_repository_project

-This resource allows you to create and manage projects for Github repository.
+This resource allows you to create and manage projects for GitHub repository.

 ## Example Usage